Rohan2460/django-json-request-parser/README.md

 # JSON request parser middleware for Django

-Simple Django middleware for parsing JSON data from HTTP request If the Content-Type of a POST request is "application/json", the JSON data is parsed and stored in the `HttpRequest.json` attribute.
+Simple Django middleware for parsing JSON data from HTTP request.
+If the Content-Type of a POST request is "application/json", the JSON data is parsed and stored in the `HttpRequest.json` attribute.

 ## HttpRequest.json Data Types